Oscar Wilde’s Aesthetic Impact: How Literary Mastery Creates Lasting Beauty

 The Role of Paradox and Wit in Aesthetic Expression

 Paradox and wit are not merely decorative elements in Wilde’s work; they are central to his aesthetic philosophy.
-Worth adding: in The Decay of Lying, Wilde’s essay on art, he argues that “life imitates art far more than art imitates life,” a statement that encapsulates his view of creativity as a force that transcends reality.
+In The Decay of Lying, Wilde’s essay on art, he argues that “life imitates art far more than art imitates life,” a statement that encapsulates his view of creativity as a force that transcends reality.
 This paradox challenges readers to reconsider the relationship between art and existence, positioning Wilde as both a critic and a creator of beauty.

 Symbolism and Imagery: Painting with Words